 - Pre-heat the oven at 400ºF (200ºC)

-- Cut the butternut squash into big chunks and place them on a baking tray along with the garlic.
+- Peel and cut the butternut squash into big chunks and mix with the herbs in a bowl.

 - Bake for 40-50 minutes, until tender.